Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Lumie Vitamin L SAD light

-From this point, you should ideally use your light every day, at the same time each day until spring.
+From this point, it is recommended to use your light as many days as you can, at the same time each day until spring.
 If you don’t use it, the symptoms will usually return within a few days.
-You might also find that you want to use a SAD light through dull spells at other times of the year, or if you’re working in very poorly lit environments.
+However, be guided by how you feel – you’ll get used to tuning in and knowing if you need to use it.
+If there’s a bright spell for a few days or you’re spending more time than usual outdoors, you might feel you don’t need it for those days.
+You might also find that you want to use a SAD light through dull spells at other times of the year, or if you’re working in very poorly lit or windowless environments.

 For people with non-seasonal depression or bipolar disorder, your doctor will guide you when to use your SAD light.
 For depression, it would normally be as soon as you notice symptoms and for bipolar disorder depression, you would need to start mood stabilising medication first before you can start using a SAD light (if you’re not already taking one).
 Your doctor may advise you to use the light closer to midday as some research has shown this to reduce the risk of switching states, while others have shown morning use is fine.